uirphack/2023/README.md

 ## Company/Industry Incorporation
 * Games should incorporate something related to your company/industry
 * Low amounts of incorporation (adding logo, changing color scheme) will score low with judges
-* High amounts of incorporation (game theme, gameplay, ) will score high with judges
+* High amounts of incorporation (game theme, gameplay, etc.) will score high with judges

 # Schedule